Two types of boson stars in $U(1)$ gauged $3+1$-dimensional $O(3)$ sigma-model: The model and field equations

 Importantly, the potential \re{pot-mod}, apart from the weakly attractive ``pion mass'' term, also contains a term which yields an additional short-range interaction \cite{Leese:1989gi,Salmi:2014hsa,Gillard:2015eia}.
 Potentials of that type support localized non-topological soliton solutions in 3+1-dimensional flat spacetime \cite{Verbin:2007fa,Ferreira:2025xey}.
-When not being positive everywhere, these potentials allow circumvention of Derrick's theorem and give rise to solitons often dubbed scalarons (see e.g.~\cite{Nucamendi:1995ex,Kleihaus:2013tba,Chew:2024bec}).
+When not being positive everywhere, these potentials allow circumvention of Derrick's theorem and give rise to solitons often dubbed scalarons\footnote{Such solitons should not be confused with the scalarons introduced by Starobinsky in a cosmological context \cite{Starobinsky:1980te}.} (see e.g.~\cite{Nucamendi:1995ex,Kleihaus:2013tba,Chew:2024bec}).
 Moreover, the potential \re{pot-mod} allows for the presence of a harmonic time dependence of the scalar field, which is a key property of various flat space Q-balls \cite{Rosen:1968mfz,Friedberg:1976me,Coleman:1985ki}.

 Variation of the action \re{lag} with respect to the metric leads to the Einstein equations \be R_{\mu\nu} -\frac12 R g_{\mu\nu} = 2\alpha^2 \left( T_{\mu\nu}^{Em} + T_{\mu\nu}^{\phi}\right) \, , \ee where the electromagnetic and scalar components of the energy-momentum tensor are \be